Beetroot constipation supplies more water soluble fibre for the large bowel.

 Choose young beets because the hard, old woody ones are not very nice.
 They are so sweet; that's why one variety is used for sugar.
 They too are delicious, incidentally, if you can lay your hands on them and, with a little butter, absolutely scrumptious.

-Mostly they are either turned into sugar or to cattle feed.
+Mostly sugar-beet is either turned into sucrose or to cattle feed.
 You have to know a farmer to get them; they would work equally well as beetroot for your constipation.

 Again, don’t forget the leaves; they make a delicious spinach.
 You will probably have to sort out the bedraggled stems and sometimes plants that the fungi too have taken a liking to.